-The clinical experience for the Vascular Neurology Fellowship at Ochsner Clinic Foundation is based on the high volume service.
+The clinical experience for the Vascular Neurology Fellowship at Ochsner Health is based on the high volume service.
 Fellows will spend most of their training working in one of the two service-lines for our team.
 Work is divided between new vs established patients, each group with a different attending physician and support team.
 The new patient team (Intake) participates in stroke codes, tele-stroke consultations, and assess patients as they arrive to our facility.
 They are in charge of selecting patients for interventions like alteplase and/or mechanical thrombectomy.
 Our established patients team (Service) manages patients admitted to the vascular neurology service and consults on patients in other units that have already been seen by the intake team.
 There is also dedicated time for electives like diagnostic neuroradiology, neurocritical care, interventional neuroradiology, etc.

 Fellows will become well versed in the diagnosis, etiology, and care of an ample variety of cerebrovascular diseases which include, but are not limited to:

 - Large vessel occlusion

 - Amyloid angiopathy